-You’ve accidentally dropped your iPhone in the loo, or maybe forgot to take your Samsung Galaxy out of your pocket before diving into the pool, or chucking your jeans in the wash.
+You’ve accidentally dropped your phone in the loo, or maybe forgot to take your phone out of your pocket before chucking your jeans in the wash.
 Don’t worry, we’ve all been there.
 All mobile phones are basically waterproof these days, right?

 The terms ‘waterproof’ and ‘water-resistant’ are splashed around everywhere, but what exactly do they mean?
 Some mobile retailers have landed themselves in hot water with industry watchdogs, like the Australian Competition and Consumer Commission (ACCC), for potentially misleading claims when it comes to marketing their latest ‘waterproof’ gadgets.
 The preferred phrase is ‘water-resistant’.